cym13/cym13.github.io/source/duelingnexus_audit.rst

 * Now Eve shares a link to the page above to potential victims, like Alice.

-* Alice clicks on Eve's link, loading the malicious page that performs a deck search, and the resulting page executes javascript on https://duelingnexus.com/.
-In this case a popup appears (in some browser configuration, it may not appear, but the javascript is still executed).
+* Alice clicks on Eve's link, loading the malicious page that performs a deck search, and the resulting page executes JavaScript on https://duelingnexus.com/.
+In this case a popup appears (in some browser configuration, it may not appear, but the JavaScript is still executed).

-* This javascript displaying a popup isn't harmful to Alice, but it could be more dangerous.
+* This JavaScript displaying a popup isn't harmful to Alice, but it could be more dangerous.
 Since it is executed in Alice's session, it can do anything on the website that Alice can do, including changing Alice's mail to allow Eve to take over her account by using the account recovery